griga23/shoe-store/lab2.md

 NOTE 3: You can find more information about Temporal Joins with Flink SQL [here.](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/dev/table/sql/queries/joins/#temporal-joins)

 ### 4. Data Enrichment
-We can store the result of a join to a new table.
+We can store the result of a join in a new table.

-Prepare new table for to string result of the Order <-> Customer join
+Create a new table for the string results of the `Order <-> Customer` join
 ```
 CREATE TABLE shoe_order_customer(
   order_id INT,